coverclock/com-diag-diminuto/README.md

 The Pin feature, which makes it easy to manipulate General Purpose Input/Output (GPIO) pins, uses the deprecated Linux sysfs ABI.
-You can expect this feature to build, and even pass unit testing (which does not use hardware or the actual Linux ABI), but not work in later Linux-based platforms.
-The Line feature replaces Pin, uses the newer ioctl ABI, and necessarily has a different API.
+You can expect this feature to build, and even pass unit testing (which does not use GPIO hardware or the actual Linux ABI), but not work in later Linux-based platforms.
+The Line feature replaces Pin, uses the newer ioctl ABI, and necessarily has a different API (and similarly its unit test does not use any actual GPIO hardware).
 The Line feature may not build on older Linux platforms if the required header file ```linux/gpio.h``` is missing.
+(The header file is present even on my Intel platforms that do not have any GPIO pins, it just doesn't work.)
 On the Raspberry Pi OS image I used on my Raspberry Pi 5, based on Debian "bookworm" and Linux 6.1, the old sysfs ABI seems to exist, but it doesn't work for me using the same Pin code I've used for years on prior releases.

 ## Build Warnings